rodrigorodrigues/microservices-design-patterns/README.md

 mvn spring-boot:build-image -pl authentication-service `

-PS: Valid modules are `authentication-service, person-service, user-service, kotlin-service, edge-server and edge-server`.
+PS: Valid modules are `authentication-service, person-service, user-service, kotlin-service, edge-server, and scala-address-service`.

 Or to run with GraalVM Plugin.
 `